captionpoint/captionpoint-plays/THE-LUCKIEST.md

 I maybe have never taken a Tylenol.
 ---
 ## LISSETTE:
-I’ve done all the drugs
+I’ve done all the drugs there are to do.
 ---
-there are to do.
----
 I’ve tried everything once.
 ---
-I kind of wish I haven’t
+I kind of wish I haven’t but I have so what can you do?
 ---
-but I have
----
-so what can you do?
----
 Why is it a secret?
 ---
 ## PETER:
-Oh...
----
-I donno.
----
-I guess it’s a little embarrassing?
+I mean, I guess it’s a little embarrassing?
 ---
 ## LISSETTE:
 Why?